- How is multiple myeloma treated?

 Chemotherapy often leads to low blood counts, which can cause the following:

-- Lowered resistance to infection (low white blood cell counts)
+- Increased risk of serious infection (from low white blood cell counts)

-- Easy bruising or bleeding (low blood platelets)
+- Easy bruising or bleeding (from low blood platelets or thrombocytopenia)

 Most side effects are temporary and go away after treatment is finished.

 If you have side effects, your cancer care team can suggest steps to ease them.
 For example, drugs can be given along with the chemo to prevent or reduce nausea and vomiting.